The-Best-Codes/PanHandler/SHAKE_TO_TOGGLE_FEATURE.md

 # Shake to Toggle Menu Feature

 ## Overview
 Users can now shake their phone to instantly show/hide the control menu - making it super easy to get a clean workspace or bring the controls back without reaching for the side tab!
+Works seamlessly with existing swipe and tap controls.

 ## Implementation